 Tickets

 Basic experience from ¥3,000 per adult, including guided tour, armor try-on, and shuriken throwing.
-Upgraded packages with additional sword training and demonstrations available.
-Reserve your place.
+Upgraded packages with additional sword training and demonstrations are available.

 🚇